 November: Program begins, with educators completing approximately one lesson per month with students

-May/early June: All leftover supplies are delivered to Seeds of Caring and donations are transported to our non-profit partners
+May/early June: Donations are delivered to Seeds of Caring by educators then transported to our non-profit partners by Seeds of Caring staff

-Our program is free for schools that are part of the Title I School Wide Program.
-Click here to see if your school is part of the Title I School-Wide Program.
+Our program is free for schools that are eligible for a Title I Schoolwide Program.
 You may need to check with your administration or district for this information.

-For all other schools and groups, we have a per student fee of $20 for the program.
+For all other schools, we have a per student fee of $20 for the program.
 Take a look at this page that shows the value of working with Seeds of Caring and this page that shares some ideas on how to cover that per student cost.